Where Would Be a Better Place to Live: Ancient Athens or Sparta? – Quiz Activity

 2. The other part of the team investigates and takes notes on both their own and the opposing city-state using the graphic organizer.
 Encourage students to take short notes, rather than copying down exactly what is written in the discussion.

-Tip: Encourage students to explore the entire Kialo discussion, not just the branches whose top claims support the students’ chosen civilization.
+Encourage students to explore the entire Kialo discussion, not just the branches whose top claims support the students’ chosen civilization.

-Optional differentiation: Direct students in need of a greater challenge to also search for information from outside sources (i.e. those not present in the Kialo discussion).
+Optional differentiation: Direct students in need of a greater challenge to also search for information from outside sources (i.e., those not present in the Kialo discussion).

 Part B: Play the quiz game (focus of partial class period)